Injured By a Drunk Driver in Minnesota? Get the Compensation You Need

 - c) help keep overall insurance premiums low for Minnesotans.

-The basic recoverable benefits under Minnesota law include medical treatment and rehabilitation service expenses, as well as any loss of income or replacement services you experience during recovery.
+The basic recoverable benefits under Minnesota law include medical treatment and rehabilitation service expenses and any loss of income or replacement services you experience during recovery.

 When a Drunk Driving Accident Impacts More Than Your Basic Needs